There are naturally occurring types of snakes in Wyoming, two of which are poisonous.

 The snake is characterized as medium-sized, measuring 36 inches on average.

-Even though it is generally regarded as the least concerned species in terms of endangerment, it is given special consideration in the state of Wyoming.
+Even though it is generally regarded as the least concerned species in terms of endangerment, it is given special consideration in Wyoming.

 The plains garter snake is frequently observed close to bodies of water.